microsoft/language-server-protocol/_specifications/lsp/3.18/language/inlineCompletion.md

 	/**
 	 * The format of the insert text.
 The format applies to the `insertText`.
-	 * If omitted defaults to `InsertTextFormat.PlainText`.
+	 * If omitted, defaults to `InsertTextFormat.PlainText`.
 	 */
 	insertTextFormat?: InsertTextFormat;
 }